ahoque29/raindrops/README.md

 # Raindrops

 A simple program that outputs strings based on the numerical input.
 Has a lite WPF front end with a small explanation tab.
 The background of the App changes depending on the input.

+# User Guide

++ Clone the repository and open it in Visual Studio.
++ Set RaindropsWPF as the Startup Project and run it.

 # Specifications